balena-io/etcher/README.md

    sudo apt update
    sudo apt install balena-etcher
    ```
-   >Note: after v1.7.9 the package name changed to `balena-etcher` (no electron at the end)
+   >Note: for version 1.7.9 and below the package name was `balena-etcher-electron`

 ##### Uninstall